 A career girl’s guide to navigating male archetypes

-While women have come a long way over the past several decades, representing more than half of all undergraduate students and the majority of many graduate programs like law and medicine, men still run the show in most arenas.
-Whether it’s big law firms or hospitals or financial services firms or governments or large educational institutions, loads of women flood into these arenas out of school but seem to diminish through the ages as men emerge at the senior ranks.
+While women have come a long way over the past several decades—representing more than half of all undergraduate students and the majority of many graduate programs—men still run the show in most arenas.
+Whether it’s big law firms or hospitals or tech companies, loads of women flood into these arenas out of school but seem to diminish through the ages as men emerge at the senior ranks.

-So how do you figure out how to deal with the hundreds or even thousands of men you’ll encounter in your career as bosses, peers and subordinates?
-Well, you’ve probably thought, “wow, that guy is just like that other guy.”
-You might have also heard the saying that there are only 7 stories in the world and that the millions that have been told and written about all map back to that small set of themes.
-What if you could boil down all the guys you’re going to encounter into 7 types?
-The thousands of them then become more consumable, understandable, and predictable.
-You could have a practical platform for action that might make you smarter, savvier, less frustrated, and probably more effective and successful.
+So how do you deal with the hundreds or even thousands of men you’ll encounter in your career as bosses, peers, and subordinates?
+You might have heard that there are only seven stories in the world.
+Well, what if you could boil down all the guys you’re going to encounter into seven types?
+The thousands of them would become more consumable, understandable, and predictable.
+You could have a practical platform for action that might make you smarter, savvier, less frustrated, and more effective and successful.

-We thought an opportunity existed to look at this whole topic of men and women at work with a fresh lens.
+Men@Work is a simple, straightforward guide for women looking to understand these seven types of men and how to navigate them effectively.
+We saw an opportunity to look at this whole topic of men and women at work with a fresh lens.
 We wanted to take an honest, practical, and more prescriptive approach to defining and understanding the types of guys who repeatedly emerge—for better or for worse—and determine how to best navigate them based on their good and not-so-good traits, how they’re motivated, what they care about, how they’re likely to respond and interact with you.

-Men@Work is a primer for women of all ages, particularly those just embarking on their careers, but it also has advice that’s relevant for women in their 30s trying to decide whether to stay in the game and/or have babies and/or how to advance to the next level.
-It can also provide valuable perspective for older women reentering the workplace after taking time to be at home with their kids.
+Men@Work is a primer for women of all ages, particularly those just embarking on their careers, but it also has advice for women in their 30s trying to decide whether to stay in the game and/or have babies and/or how to advance to the next level.
+It also provides valuable perspective for older women reentering the workplace after taking time to be at home with their kids.

 books in the works

 Work-in-progress pieces are the beginnings of new books on topics that we thought would be of interest to working women.
-We’re eager to get your thoughts, stories, and questions on any or all of them as we build them out into full-fledged guides.
+We’re eager to get your thoughts, stories, and questions on them as we build them out into full-fledged guides.